Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

 In conclusion, our work sheds new light on the hyperfine dependence of resonant dipole interactions, and defines a quantitative benchmark for cold-atom/molecule applications where precision control over laser-induced collisions is advantageous.
 This backdrop of information will be helpful in tracing hyperfine-resolved molecular-state contributions to enhanced sub-Poissonian loading, which for example, has been observed to work particularly well on the D1 $F\!=\!2 \!\rightarrow\!
 F'\!=\!2$ transition of $^{87}\mathrm{Rb}$ \cite{brown2019gray}.
-Furthermore, applications are not limited to only enhanced loading, but also number-resolved imaging ~\cite{sompet2013dynamics} and laser cooling processes in high density systems \cite{ruhrig2015high}.
-More broadly, harnessing methods demonstrated in this work will aid in comparing LACs amongst atomic species, 3-body systems, and even molecules.
+Furthermore, applications are not limited to only enhanced loading, but also number-resolved imaging ~\cite{mcgovern2011counting} and laser cooling processes in high density systems \cite{ruhrig2015high}.
+More broadly, harnessing methods demonstrated in this work will aid in comparing LACs among atomic species, 3-body systems, and even molecules.

-We would like to thank Paul Julienne, Antoine Browaeys, Mikkel Anderson, and Klaus M\"olmer for helpful discussions, as well as Zhenpu Zhang and Ting-Wei Hsu for their assistance.
-This work was supported by ONR grant N00014-21-1-2594, NSF PHY-2317149, NSF QLCI award OMA - 2016244, the US Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator, the Swiss National Science Foundation under grant 211072 (MM), and the Baur-SPIE Chair at JILA.
+We would like to thank Paul Julienne, Antoine Browaeys, Mikkel Andersen, and Klaus M\"olmer for helpful discussions, as well as Zhenpu Zhang and Ting-Wei Hsu for their assistance.
+This work was supported by the Office of Naval Research (ONR) grant N00014-21-1-2594, National Science Foundation (NSF) PHY-2317149, NSF Quantum Leap Challenge Institutes (QLCI) award OMA - 2016244, the US Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator, the Swiss National Science Foundation under grant 211072 (MM), and the Baur-SPIE Chair at JILA.

 \begin{flushleft} email: * steven.pampel@colorado.edu \\ email: $\dagger$ regal@colorado.edu \end{flushleft}